cxengage/cxengage.github.io/README.md

 ### Writing Thens

-As of CxEngage 3.0 the Notification Service consumes a new format for describing reactions, the Notification DSL (real name pending).
-This language is necessarily more complex than UETL, as the requirements for reactions are quite robust.
+As of CxEngage 3.0 the Notification Service consumes a new format for describing reactions, the Notification DSL.

 ### Execution Blocks